mvsde/website/content/ethics.md

 ### Accessibility is obligatory

-There is no debate whether something should be accessible or not — it has to be.
+There is no debate whether something should be accessible or not – it has to be.

 ### Force is an absolute last resort

 Lethal or non-lethal, it does not matter, conflicts have to be solved peacefully.

-## Development-specific Principles
+## Development-specific principles

 ### Pay the maintainers

 Open-source software is free to use, but that does not mean it is free to make.
-Businesses that make money using open-source projects should contribute back — be it financially or by allocating developer time.
+Businesses that make money using open-source projects should contribute back – be it financially or by allocating developer time.

 ### Alternatives to Google Analytics